CSC1-1101-TTh9-S21/ps2/README.md

 Concatenate two strings
 turn input into an integer
 upper and lower

+## Part 2: Numbers

+1. Do a fancy calculation (practice with parens and operators).

+2. Use integer division and mod.

 ## Part 3: Combine the two
 Use your conversion techniques and string slicing to get the first, third, and final digit of some number.